HinodeXRT/xrtpy/docs/dem_overview.rst

     4. Uses least-squares fitting (via ``lmfit``) to adjust the spline values so that the modeled filter intensities match the observed intensities.
     5. Optionally performs Monte Carlo runs by perturbing the observed intensities with their errors and re-solving the DEM many times to estimate uncertainties.

+This approach mirrors the structure and behavior of the IDL routine while providing a modern, fully open-source implementation in Python.

 Required inputs
 ---------------